evans-family/evans-family-history/README.md

 This repository stores genealogical data and supporting tools for the Evans family tree.
 The GEDCOM file has been converted to JSON and a small web viewer powered by [FamilyTreeJS](https://balkan.app/FamilyTreeJS) is provided.

+You can explore the information online through the [family history dashboard](https://evans-family.github.io/evans-family-history/).

 ## Directory layout

 - **data/** – contains the family tree JSON files